StevenChristy/sfml-bootstrap/README.md

 	cd external
 	git clone https://github.com/SFML/SFML sfml

+Step 3: Update the README.md, edit the CMakeLists.txt and clean out the comments, add source code, etc.

+Step 4: Use cmake generate your new project.

 ## Setup Existing Project (Not Recommended)

 In an existing project there are many things that can go wrong.
 But assuming everything works fine, these are steps you'd follow: